vk2183/notes/correlationandcausation.md

 print(Corr_Matrix)
 ```
 ### Heat Map:
-We use seaborn to visualise the correlation matrix in a better way, refer to this
+We use seaborn to visualise the correlation matrix in a better way, refer to this example image
 ![example image](https://www.w3schools.com/datascience/img_stat_heatmap.png)

 The closer the correlation coefficient is to 1, the greener the squares get.